rameshrvr/nested_lookup/README.md

 2. fetching all keys from a nested document.
 3. get the number of occurrences of a key/value from a nested document

-Documents may be built out of dictionaries (dicts) and/or lists.
+Documents may be built out of nested Hashes and/or Arrays.

 ## Installation